Stainless Steel Cylinders Chandelier

 Manufacturer: To be appraised.
 An Italian company.

-Stainless steel or inox is an alloy of iron and chrome.
+Stainless steel or Inox is an alloy of iron and chrome.

 A stainless steel table lamp in all probability made by the same producer is an Italian lamp.
 It is on display here on Vintageinfo.

-A few times described as a lamp designed and made by François Monnet for Uginox.
+A few times attributed as a lamp designed and made by François Monnet for Uginox.
 Uginox is the company of Editions Monnet F. & B., in the 1970s it became Kappa.
 Designers that worked for Uginox/Kappa were, among others Joelle Ferlande, Maria Pergay, Patrice Maffei and François Monnet.
 Uginox is famous for their stainless steel furniture and lighting.
 Inox is stainless steel.